Pill bug fact sheet | Field of Mars EEC

 More invertebrate fact sheets

-- Crustaceans fact sheet – broader group including pill bugs, slaters and other isopods.
+- Crustaceans fact sheet – Learn about the animal group that includes pill bugs, slaters, land hoppers, crabs and other crustaceans.

-- Millipede fact sheet – compares pill bugs with pill millipedes and other decomposers in leaf litter.
+- Millipede fact sheet – Compare pill bugs with many-legged decomposers that also live in leaf litter and soil.

 Habitats and ecosystems